immcantation/shazam/docs/topics/collapseClones.md

 representing all of the characters present, regardless of whether `"N"`, `"-"`, or `"."` is present.
-+  If a position contains only `"-"` and `"."` across sequences, the consensus at thatp osition is taken to be `"-"`.
++  If a position contains only `"-"` and `"."` across sequences, the consensus at that position is taken to be `"-"`.
 +  If a position contains only one of `"-"` or `"."` across sequences, the consensus at that position is taken to be the character present.